YueLiPicasso/intro_ocaml/yue_eucpp/test/README.md

 run (fun v1 -> fresh (fun v2 -> Env.return @@
   List.cons (Option.some v1) (List.cons v2 (List.nil()))))
 ```
-Now the types are correct and the meaning the expression is also correct.
+Now the types are correct and the meaning of the expression is also correct.
 If we rewrite the expression using the definitions of relevant functions, we would see that `run` creates an `env` and use it to create a fresh variable. `fun v1 -> ...` is applied to the variable and `env` so that `v1` is bound to the variable and `fresh (fun v2 -> ...)` is applied to the `env`.
 Then `fresh` uses this `env` to create a second variable, to which and to `env` the function `fun v2 -> ...` is applied, so that `v2` is bound to the second variable and `Env.return @@ List.cons ...` is applied to `env`.
 Finally only
 ```ocaml
 List.cons (Option.some v1) (List.cons v2 (List.nil()))
 ```